Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Discussion

-Another important avenue for future research is to extend our methods to non-linear regression models.
-Currently, we only allow for a linear relationship between the outcome and time.
-While this suffices for our motivating study, more complex non-linear relationships may be required in other contexts.
-However, using a non-linear regression model, such as polynomial or spline regression, for analyzing magnitude outcomes and incorporating random effects would be very challenging as appropriate constraints or techniques would be required to eliminate non-identifiability.
+Another important avenue for future research involves extending our methods to non-linear regression models.
+Currently, our approach assumes a linear relationship between outcome and time.
+While this sufficed for our motivating study, more complex non-linear relationships may be necessary in other contexts.
+However, applying non-linear regression (e.g., polynomial or spline) to magnitude outcomes with random effects would be challenging, as it would necessitate sophisticated constraints or techniques to ensure identifiability.

-In conclusion, different studies and contexts may present different modeling challenges for the folded normal regression model.
-Our methods were motivated by a specific study but the concepts underlying our methodology can be applied more broadly.
-Specifically, we have provided guideline for Bayesian mixed effects modeling when dealing with magnitude data and demonstrated that the proposed methods have good performance in terms of estimation accuracy and precision.
-Overall, we have effectively addressed the challenges of analysing magnitude data in the face of missing data due to informative dropout, which were posed by our motivating study.
+In conclusion, while different studies present varying modeling challenges for folded normal regression, the concepts underlying our methodology, motivated by a specific study, are broadly applicable.
+We have provided guidelines for Bayesian mixed-effects modeling of magnitude data and demonstrated that the proposed methods perform well in terms of estimation accuracy.
+Overall, we have effectively addressed the challenges of analyzing magnitude data with informative dropout, particularly those posed by our motivating study.